Abdominal wall hernia surgery explained simply – what you need to know

 An abdominal wall hernia can affect anyone, but occurs more frequently with certain risk factors.
 Typical causes and risk factors are

-• Weak connective tissue: Congenital or decreasing strength of the abdominal wall with age favors hernias.
-Some people have weak tissue from birth, in others the stability decreases over the years.
+Weak connective tissue: Congenital or decreasing strength of the abdominal wall with age favors hernias.
+Some people are born with tissue weakness, while others lose stability over the years.
 Weak abdominal muscles can also contribute.

 Why doesn’t a fracture heal by itself?

-Once a hernia has occurred, the gap in the abdominal wall does not close again on its own.
-Although the bulging peritoneum and tissue (hernia sac) can occasionally be pushed back, the hernial orifice – i.e. the opening in the abdominal wall – remains.
-During physical exertion, the intestine or peritoneum push outwards again and widen the opening further.
+Once it has formed, the gap in the abdominal wall does not close by itself.
+The bulging peritoneum and tissue (hernia sac) may occasionally retract, but the hernial orifice – i.e. the opening in the abdominal wall – remains.
+During physical exertion, the bowel or peritoneum push outwards again and widen the opening further.
 Without treatment, a hernia can become larger over time and lead to more severe symptoms.
 There is also a risk of intestinal loops becoming trapped in the hernia sac (incarceration).

 An incarcerated hernia is an emergency that must be operated on within hours, otherwise there is a risk of circulatory problems and inflammation.
-Conservative aids such as a hernia band (support belt) can hold the hernia back temporarily, but do not solve the problem – on the contrary: the permanent pressure can disrupt the blood flow to the skin and weaken the abdominal wall muscles.
-The following therefore applies: a hernia in the abdominal wall does not disappear spontaneously, and lasting healing is only possible through surgery.
+Conservative aids such as a hernia band (support belt) can temporarily hold back the hernia, but do not solve the problem – on the contrary: the permanent pressure can disrupt the blood flow to the skin and tend to weaken the abdominal wall muscles.
+Therefore, a hernia of the abdominal wall does not disappear spontaneously, and lasting healing is only possible through surgery.

 Modern hernia treatment: how the operation works

-With the minimally invasive method (laparoscopic surgery), a few small incisions in the skin are sufficient.
+With the minimally invasive method (laparoscopic surgery), a few small skin incisions are sufficient.
 A tiny camera (laparoscope) and instruments are inserted through these openings to repair the hernia from the inside.

-This “keyhole” procedure has the advantage that it usually leads to less wound pain and a quicker recovery than a large abdominal incision.
-Which surgical method is chosen in each individual case (minimally invasive or conventional/open) depends on the type and size of the hernia and the patient’s state of health.
-At our Hernia Center, you will receive individual advice on which technique is most suitable for you – in complete confidence and in line with the latest medical standards.
+This “keyhole” procedure has the advantage that it usually leads to less wound pain and faster recovery than a large abdominal incision.
+The surgical method chosen in each individual case (minimally invasive or conventional/open) depends on the type and size of the hernia and the patient’s state of health.
+At our hernia center, you will receive individual advice on which technique is best suited to you – with confidence and in line with the latest medical standards.
 (Find out more about the surgical method)

 Hernia mesh – when is it used and how does it work?

 Smaller hernias (e.g. very small umbilical hernias) can in some cases be closed by suturing alone.
-Doctors often recommend inside, however, even with medium fractures, since Suturing procedures without mesh can lead to new fractures more frequently.
+Doctors often recommend inside, however, even for medium fractures, since Suturing procedures without mesh can lead to new fractures more frequently.
 The mesh material is flexible, fine-pored and well tolerated by the body.
-It fuses with the surrounding tissue after the operation and forms a stable scar plate that provides long-term support for the abdominal wall.
-You don’t have to imagine that you have a “foreign body” in your abdomen that is a nuisance – patients normally feel that their abdominal wall has been removed. inside the network at all.
+After the operation, it grows together with the surrounding tissue and forms a stable scar plate that supports the abdominal wall in the long term.
+You don’t have to imagine that you have a “foreign body” in your abdomen that is bothering you – patients normally feel it.inside the network at all.

 Tolerance and prospects of success – what do the studies say?

 Modern hernia meshes are considered safe and well tolerated.
 Serious rejection reactions are extremely rare.
 Of course, every implant is a foreign body that can cause complications in exceptional cases – for example infections, scarring or chronic pain.
 But these cases are the exception.
-Large registry studies and many years of experience show that most patients are very satisfied and experience no pain after the operation.
+Large registry studies and many years of experience show that most patients are very satisfied and become symptom-free after the operation.

 Do you have any questions or would you like to have your abdominal wall hernia examined?
 Don’t hesitate to get in touch with us – we are here for you with experience and empathy.
 Get in touch with our team now for a personal consultation.
 Make an appointment now and act early for the sake of your gut feeling – we will help you competently and empathetically!